edge-cloud/www.edge-cloud.net/_posts/2013-08-07-ipv6-link-local-addresses-as-default-gateway.md

 ### Analogy

 The proposed solution is similar to using a vanity number such as 55555 (5 times 5) for the internal helpdesk through a companies PBX.
-While employees could just as well use a phone book every time to lookup the Helpdesk&#8217;s phone number, using an easy to remember number makes life much easier for end-users.
+While employees could just as well use a phone book every time to lookup the Helpdesk's phone number, using an easy to remember number makes life much easier for end-users.

 Also in this analogy the Helpdesk is for internal use only, why accomplishing the same with the global telephone number 1-800-HELP4ME would be possible but fulfill a different use case.